Ira-Project/lastword/Fundraise/__Outline.md

 - [x] Reply to Aakash 📅 2024-07-22 ✅ 2024-07-22
 - [x] Process lists for Niranjan ✅ 2024-07-22
 - [ ] Follow up with Shailu Tipparaju and Venugopal (Astarc) in August
+- [ ] Write essay about my thesis on education and approach